-No 3 Licence Condition Legislative Reference Description Audit Priority4 Systems, Processes, Controls in Place to Comply with Licence (including any recommendations) Adequacy of Controls Rating5 Compliance Rating 6 426 Condition 4.1.1 Clause 5.22(5) Substitution or estimation of energy data is required when energy data is missing, unavailable or corrupted, including in the circumstances described in this subclause.
-4 TECH is not a network operator.
-Therefore, this obligation has been rated as not applicable.
-NP N/A 427 Condition 4.1.1 Clause 5.22(6) A network operator must review all validation failures before undertaking any substitution.
-4 TECH is not a network operator.
-Therefore, this obligation has been rated as not applicable.
-NP N/A 428 Condition 4.1.1 Clause 5.23(1) If a network operator determines that there is no possibility of determining an actual value for a metering point, then the network operator must designate an estimated or substituted value for the metering point to be a deemed actual value for the metering point.
-4 TECH is not a network operator.
-Therefore, this obligation has been rated as not applicable.
-NP N/A 429 Condition 4.1.1 Clause 5.23(3) If a network operator has designated a deemed actual value for a metering point, then the network operator must: repair or replace the meter or one or more of components of metering equipment (as appropriate) at the metering point; and subclauses 5.24(3(c) and 5.24(4) apply in respect of the estimated or substituted value which was designated to be the deemed actual value.
-4 TECH is not a network operator.
-Therefore, this obligation has been rated as not applicable.
-NP N/A 430 Condition 4.1.1 Clause 5.24(1) If a network operator uses an actual value (first value) for energy data for a metering point, and a better quality actual or deemed actual value is 4 TECH is not a network operator.
-Therefore, this obligation has been rated as not applicable.
-NP N/A
+No 3 Licence Condition Legislative Reference Description Audit Priority Systems, Processes, Controls in Place to Comply with Licence (including any recommendations) Adequacy of Controls Rating 5 Compliance Rating 6 compliance in the Compliance Reports to the ERA since 2019/20.
+Refer recommendation 1/2022.
+427 Condition 4.1.1 Clause 5.22(6) A network operator must review all validation failures before undertaking any substitution.
+4 The meter accuracies are regularly tested (at least every 2 years) in accordance with the requirements in GPPL's PPA (Section 10.5).
+Validation checks and error corrections are made to data using an automated routine when importing data into the database which is consistent with this obligation.
+NP NR 428 Condition 4.1.1 Clause 5.23(1) If a network operator determines that there is no possibility of determining an actual value for a metering point, then the network operator must designate an estimated or substituted value for the metering point to be a deemed actual value for the metering point.
+4 The Commercial Manager confirmed there have been no instances in the audit period where actual values could not be determined.
+NP NR 429 Condition 4.1.1 Clause 5.23(3) If a network operator has designated a deemed actual value for a metering point, then the network operator must: • repair or replace the meter or one or more of components of metering equipment (as appropriate) at the metering point; and • subclauses 5.24(3(c) and 5.24(4) apply in respect of the estimated or substituted value which was designated to be the deemed actual value.
+4 The meter accuracies are regularly tested (at least every 2 years) in accordance with the requirements in GPPL's PPA.
+Validation checks and error corrections are made to data using an automated routine when importing data into the database which is consistent with this obligation.
+However, no such event has occurred that has required replacement or repair of any meters within the audit period.
+NP NR 430 Condition 4.1.1 Clause 5.24(1) If a network operator uses an actual value (first value) for energy data for a metering point, and a better quality 4 The meter accuracies are regularly tested (every 2 years) in accordance with the requirements in GPPL's PPAs.
+NP NR